comunica/Article-ISWC2023-SolidQuery/content/benchmark.md

 All aspects of SolidBench are [fully configurable using JSON-LD configuration files](cite:cites componentsjs), ranging from fragmentation strategies to properties of query templates.
-Furthermore, our benchmark is included in an existing benchmark runner (*name omitted due to double-blind review process*), which simplifies its execution.
+Furthermore, our benchmark is included in the benchmark runner *jbr* ([https://github.com/rubensworks/jbr.js](https://github.com/rubensworks/jbr.js)), which simplifies its execution.
 To simplify evaluation and testing, we also provide a built-in Web server that can serve the generated data vaults over HTTP using a single command, which is done using a slimmed-down version of the [Community Solid Server](cite:cites solidcommunityserver).
 This server disables authentication and authorization by default, so experiments can focus on query performance.
-The benchmark is open-source at [https://anonymous.4open.science/r/webconf-2023-querysolid-benchmark/](https://anonymous.4open.science/r/webconf-2023-querysolid-benchmark/).
+The benchmark is open-source at [https://github.com/SolidBench/SolidBench.js](https://github.com/SolidBench/SolidBench.js).

 <!--
 157210 files